sunfounder/kepler-kit/docs/source/video_course/lesson8.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 8:  Compound Conditionals and If Statements in MicroPython
+Lesson 8:  Compound Conditionals and If Statements in MicroPython
 ==========================================================================

 This tutorial covers using a potentiometer to control three LEDs with the Raspberry Pi Pico W and addresses a critical logical error: